 Lilia: With the expansion we try to achieve a working balance of the known, like meeting an old friend who makes you feel comfortable, yet also bring in new aspects, the unknown, like a new acquaintance that makes you feel excited and curious.
 Somehow we feel you need both, in life it might be the reliability and the challenge.

 What is new in your Second Life, what have you been up to the last year?

 Do you have favourite Faire memories?
-What are you looking forward to most this year in the Faire?
+What are you looking forward to most this year in the Fairelands?

-Thank you for taking the time to talk with us, Haveit!
+Thank you, Haveit and Lilia, for taking the time to talk with us.
 Thank you for bringing your worlds to the Fairelands and sharing their stories with us, year after year!